-- B. At the conclusion of a preliminary inquiry the following resolutions options may be available: - i.
+- a.
+Educational Conversations or coaching which are considered non- disciplinary actions. - C. At the conclusion of a preliminary inquiry the following resolutions options may be available: - i.
 No further action - a.
 No complaint filed and no supportive measures received. - b.
 May involve a referral to another university policy. - ii.
 Supportive measures only - a.
 Complainant receives supportive measures only and elects to not file complaint. - iii.
 Investigative resolution - a.
 Investigation requested in complaint filed by Complainant or Civil Rights & Title IX Coordinator. - iv.
 Informal Resolution - a.
-Informal Resolution requested in complaint filed by Complainant. - v.
-Other Resolution - a.
+Informal Resolution requested in complaint filed by Complainant. - V. Other Resolution - a.
 Educational Conversations or coaching which are considered non- disciplinary actions.